 “The near-catch”: Thor, Hymir, an ox head for bait, and the sea trying to swallow the boat.
 Source: Wikimedia Commons

-Fenrir: fear, oath, and the cost of peace
+Fenrir: the cost of keeping danger close

 Tyr places his hand in Fenrir's mouth while the gods prepare the binding; the wolf's eyes watch, wary and tense.